Travellers who import vehicles on a temporary basis

 When necessary, the means of transport can be serviced and repaired while under the temporary admission procedure without separately notifying Customs about such measures.

 - When a tourist arrives in Finland from Russia for a holiday by sailing in his leisure boat, the vessel is under the temporary admission procedure.
-Customs does not require a separate import declaration.
+A separate import declaration is not lodged with Customs.

 - After the holiday, the tourist leaves Finland for Russia by sailing in his boat.
 Customs does not require a separate export declaration on the exit.